elipousson/presentations/2016-06-21-explore-101-research.md

 ![Buildings leave a trail of evidence](/presentations/images/2016-06-20-buildings-trail-evidence.png)

+Note: Think about the people who make a building and live in a building.
+What sources do they create in their lives and work?
+What does the city create in regulating or taxing the building?

 --

-## What sources are most useful for local history?

 ![Where do you start your search?](/presentations/images/2016-06-20-where-start-search.png)

+Note: What sources are most useful for local history?

 ---